lucianpls/mod_fillin/README.md

 **Fill_Source path**
 Source for input tiles, an http internal redirect path

+**Fill_BackFill On**
+Optional, sends the lower request directly to the source, not to itself.
+Useful when this module is configured after (on top of) the service to be filled in

+**Fill_SoCache socache_definition**
+Optional, use the socache defined by the pattern to cache input tiles.
+This is useful when the source is slow, because the inputs are usually needed for at least four output adjacent tiles.
+The socache_definition string depends on which socache module is used.

+**Fill_SoCacheHints key_size tile_size timeout_in_us**
+Optional, size hints for socache if defined.
+Defaults to key_size=64, tile_size=65536, timeout_in_us=600000000 (10 minutes)

 ## Directives in both SourceConfig and Config
+Normally the source and output configuration are identical

 **Size X Y Z C**
 Mandatory, size of full resolution raster in pixels, MRF style